 Zürich, who are making their debut in the UEFA Women's Champions League group stage, begin their Group C campaign against last season's quarter-finalists Juventus.

 The 23-time Swiss champions, who have never gone further than the last 16 of this competition, were eliminated in Round 1 of qualifying last season but successfully negotiated that hurdle this time round, beating Faroese side KÍ (6-0) and Apollon of Cyprus (1-0) before a 10-0 aggregate second-round success against SFK 2000 Sarajevo of Bosnia and Herzegovina (7-0 a, 3-0 h).

 Juventus, who clinched their fifth Serie A in a row last term, were eliminated in the last eight in 2021/22 by eventual winners Lyon, losing 4-3 on aggregate despite a 2-1 comeback victory in the Turin first leg.

 The Bianconere reached last season’s quarter-finals after finishing as runners-up in Group A behind Wolfsburg, pipping 2020/21 finalists Chelsea to second place via a three-way tie-break.
 Joe Montemurro's side began their 2021/22 UEFA Women's Champions League group campaign with a 3-0 win against Swiss Women's Super League side Servette in Geneva on 6 October 2021.

 The Turin outfit qualified for this year's group stage with a 3-1 aggregate win against Danish champions HB Køge (1-1 a, 2-0 h), having beaten Luxembourg's Racing Union 4-0 and Israel's Qiryat Gat 3-1 in Round 1.

 Players to watch

-The French club have lost only one of their previous 11 UEFA Women's Champions League matches against English clubs (W7 D3).
+Zürich have lost their previous three UEFA Women's Champions League matches against Italian clubs.